“A kind of slow-motion gymnast… like a confused octopus.”

 No-How Generator_Graphic by Victoria Ford

-I’m excited to launch a new stand-alone website for No-How Generator, an online resource that shares the body of research that makes up my PhD, encompassing the choreographic work and the written thesis.
+I recently launched a new stand-alone website for No-How Generator, an online resource that shares the body of research that makes up my PhD, encompassing the choreographic work and the written thesis.
 The website uses the poem-like concluding words of my written thesis as a starting point for inviting you to unfurl the ideas and references that it weaves together.
 You can use the site to get a quick introduction to this body of research or, if you choose, you can dive deeper and spend longer with the full-length writing and choreographic work.
 I'd love for you to take a look!
 Huge thanks to Victoria Ford for designing the site, and to Midlands4Cities and De Montfort University for supporting me with the one-year part-time Postdoctoral Fellowship that has made it possible.

-Here's a recent interview with Dance Art Journal about No-How Generator.
+No-How Generator is a choreographic work and also my practice-based PhD.
+It had its London premiere at Sadler’s Wells Lilian Baylis Studio in 2022.
 I also talked about this work and shared some of the practice as part of the 3-day symposium Choreographic Devices at the ICA.
+You can read more about No-How Generator in this interview with Dance Art Journal.

 I’m slowly giving a long-overdue update to this site and have recently added info about my solo installation performance Loop Atlas for the first time - please have a look.